microsoft/dotnet-apiport/docs/Console/README.md

 assembly.
 This can take in a file, collection of files, or a directory of assemblies.

-**Analyzing a file against specific targets outputting an HTML report**
+**Analyzing a file against specific targets and outputting an HTML report**

 ```
 ApiPort.exe analyze -f Foo.dll -t ".NET Framework, Version=4.6.2" -t